CJmusic/APCJ40_MKII_archive/README.md

 - shift + clip view is undo
 - shift + detail view is redo
 - shift + record is capture midi
+- press and hold select clip to expand or collapse a group

 You can download the Step Sequencer Edition in the step-sequencer Branch